Meeting Time: March 28, 2023 at 9:00am PDT

 • Default_avatar

-Jude Thilman about 1 year ago
+Jude Thilman over 1 year ago

 The cannabis program has generated nearly $36 million in taxes for the county since it started in 2017.
 If anyone in County government thinks it can raise more tax revenue by allowing small farmers to die out, and inviting large, vertically integrated entities in to take over Mendocino County, they are wrong.
 1) At this point, there is little likelihood that large entities can come in and set up hoop houses with thousands of plant, for land use restrictions along.
 2) These large operations are owned and run by out of county interests and they will NOT spread their money around to housing, schools, grocery stores, gas stations, etc. They will not contribute to our County's economic development.
 Not like our multi-generational legacy farmers have and will contribute to their communities.
 Save our small farmers with an amnesty program and by lifting the cultivation tax. thank you